Blockchain Insurance- Streamlining Insurance Process

 Blockchain unlocks the potential to bring trust and transparency across various business processes.
-2016 World Economic Forum’s report on emerging technology trends highlighted the blockchain as the “beating heart” of the global financial system.
+The 2016 World Economic Forum’s report on emerging technology trends highlighted the blockchain as the “beating heart” of the global financial system.
 The report also revealed that blockchain is expected to account for 10% of global GDP by 2027.

 Looking for a development partner for blockchain Insurance PoC?

-How blockchain could streamline the insurance process?
+How can blockchain technology streamline the insurance process?

-Phase 1: Authorized Insurance Providers register on public blockchain
+Phase 1: Authorized Insurance Providers Register on Public Blockchain

 - Life Insurance